deconf/Analytics-Insights/readme.txt

 - Enhancement: Japanese translation updated
 - Enhancement: Portuguese (Brazil) translation updated
 - Enhancement: introducing a manager class to keep track of all instances and their references
-- Enhancement: push the tracking code at the end of head section
+- Enhancement: push the google analytics tracking code at the end of head section
 - Enhancement: better support for remove_action and wp_dequeue_script
 - Enhancement: Ajax calls optimization
 - Bug Fix: loading bar issues while not all frontend features are enabled